erevis/DiscordThemeBot/README.md

 Start time and end time are represented as time stamps, ex: 0:05 for 5 seconds.
 *Example: !t set https://www.youtube.com/watch?v=HaOmp140NvU 0:20 0:27*
 2) /enable
-Enables the bot for your server joins
+Enables the bot for your server joins.
 3) /disable
-Disables the bot for your server joins
+Disables the bot for your server joins.
 3) /help
 Gives an overview of these basic commands and their arguments.